 What is special about this course?

-This joint degree looks at the changing nature of crime and the social, political, historical and individual forces behind these changes, with specific focus on study and influence of the main disciplines of Christian theology.
+The course offers you the opportunity to study a wide range of themes and topics across a broad sweep of modules, emphasising the value of empirical and theoretical approaches.
+This is achieved by studying the changing nature of crime and the social, political, historical and individual forces behind these changes, with specific focus on study and influence of the main disciplines of Christian theology.

 - You will develop your research and methodological skills, which you can take with you into your future career

 - You can specialise in particular disciplines as you progress through your studies

 - Exciting modules, based on staff research, are offered at upper levels

 - The joint nature of the degree will give you greater flexibility in employment, advanced study and research opportunities

 - You will have the opportunity to attend the annual staff/student Social Sciences conference, and in your 4th year, you will have the opportunity to present at the conference, further enhancing the graduate skills you develop as part of the course